NKI-AI/kosmos-documentation/docs/admins/tape_backups.rst

 3. If written to the folder mention to Ameer and he will write the data to tape.

 4. Verify with Ameer that the data has been written to tape.

+Contact person and responsible for doing tape backups is Marek Oerlemans, reachable via nki-ai slack, teams or email.